 New works that have been premiered since 2016 include London Blues for decacorde, Rondeau and Pastorale for harpsichord, Orpheus for guitar and orchestra, Pastorale 2 for organ, Lyric Fragments for saxophone and piano, Symphony Cocteau for saxophone quartet and piano, Figures from Watteau for two guitars, London Blues 6 for guitar, Sappho Fragments for soprano and piano, and Serenata Notturna for guitar orchestra

-2018 saw the premieres of a number of guitar pieces – Masques for solo guitar; Naïvement Rondeau for guitar trio; and Waltz Cocteau for guitar quartet.
-These pieces were commissioned by the International Guitar Forum in London, and for the Eurostrings project.
+2018, and beyond, saw the premieres of a number of guitar pieces – Masques for solo guitar; Naïvement Rondeau for guitar trio; and Waltz Cocteau for guitar quartet.
+These pieces were commissioned by the International Guitar Foundation in London, and for the Eurostrings project.

 Recent CD releases include discs by Assi Karttunen (harpsichord), Rody van Gemert (guitar), the Ellipsos Saxophone Quartet, Mari Mantyla (decacorde), and London Blues 6, performed by Tom Kerstens, was included on a compilation CD put together by luthier Gary Southwell.
 Future recordings include a CD of Graham’s piano music, as well as a disc of his guitar ensemble works.